RTIInternational/biocloud_gwas_workflows/genotype_pca/README.md

    - `study_name`: Name of the study.
    - `ancestry`: Ancestry information.
    - Modify any other desired parameters, such as the Docker images and resource allocation (CPU and memory).
 1. Execute the WDL workflow.
-See the [WDL/Cromwell Guide](https://researchtriangleinstitute.sharepoint.com/sites/OmicsGroup/_layouts/15/Doc.aspx?sourcedoc={a2b17bca-8f68-4450-a563-f80609bd497a}&action=edit&wd=target%28Computing%20Infrastructure.one%7Ca745a153-ea3f-4b6e-8f16-9163bfe64932%2FWDL%5C%2FCromwell%20Guide%7C80665feb-2dbf-481d-92d8-cf8c8e7d30dc%2F%29&wdorigin=703) on Microsoft Teams
+See the [WDL/Cromwell Guide](https://researchtriangleinstitute.sharepoint.com/sites/OmicsGroup/_layouts/15/Doc.aspx?sourcedoc={a2b17bca-8f68-4450-a563-f80609bd497a}&action=edit&wd=target%28Computing%20Infrastructure.one%7Ca745a153-ea3f-4b6e-8f16-9163bfe64932%2FWDL%5C%2FCromwell%20Guide%7C80665feb-2dbf-481d-92d8-cf8c8e7d30dc%2F%29&wdorigin=703) on Microsoft Teams.
-1. Once the workflow completes, the final output file (`final_file`) will be generated.
-You can locate this on S3 at: `s3://rti-cromwell-output/cromwell-execution/eigenstrat_smartpca/<job-id>`
+1. Once the workflow completes, the final output file containing the top10 PCs (`${study_name}_${ancestry}_ld_pruned_top10_pcs.txt`) will be generated.
+   * You can locate this on S3 at: `s3://rti-cromwell-output/cromwell-execution/eigenstrat_smartpca/<job-id>/call-create_final_file/`
+1. You can also use the following custom docker tool download the results to your local machine: https://github.com/RTIInternational/biocloud_docker_tools/tree/master/download_wdl_results_from_json/v1

 <br><br>